-The available medical evidence indicates that there are no lasting adverse health effects that result from alterations in porphyrin metabolism.
+The available medical evidence indicates that there are no lasting adverse human health effects that result from alterations in porphyrin metabolism due to exposure to TCDD.
 The body adjusts by producing sufficient heme to meet the oxygen-carrying needs of the body.
-PCT is a relatively rare manifestation of changed heme metabolism and may be caused by genetic or other external factors, such as alcohol consumption.
-PCT is also reversible and disappears after exposure to dioxins ends.
+PCT is a relatively rare manifestation of changed heme metabolism and may be caused by other external factors, such as alcohol consumption.
+There is also a known genetic factor which influences the development of PCT.
+PCT resulting from exposure to such chemicals as dioxins and similar compounds is reversible and disappears after exposure.

-Another enzyme activity for which there is indirect evidence of interference by dioxins is the conversion and storage of fats.
-In studies of workmen exposed to dioxins, increased levels of fat molecules known as triglycerides were found in the blood, and these increases were detectable for many years after exposure.
-High levels of triglycerides in the blood are known to be associated with heart disease.
-To date, however, there is no conclusive evidence of an association between heart disease and dioxin exposure.
+Another enzyme activity for which there is indirect evidence of interference by dioxins is related to the conversion and storage of fats.
+Studies of workmen exposed to dioxins showed increased blood levels of fat molecules known as triglycerides.
+Although elevated levels of some triglycerides are known to be associated with heart disease, to date there is no conclusive evidence of an association between heart disease and dioxin exposure.

-Though not the active herbicide ingredients of 2,4-D and 2,4,5-T, it appears that dioxins have the ability to alter the functions of a number of enzymes.
-At present none of these alterations have been shown to be associated with any serious irreversible adverse health effects in humans, but any influence that substantially alters the way the body handles internal and external chemicals must be viewed with concern.
+Although it appears that dioxins have the ability to alter the functions of a number of enzymes, at present none of these alterations has been shown to be associated with any serious or irreversible adverse health effects in humans.
+However, any influence that substantially alters the way the body handles internal and external chemicals must be viewed with concern.
+It should be remembered that as in the case of most of the effects of these chemicals, the active herbicide ingredients 2,4-D and 2,4,5-T by themselves are not known to affect the enzyme system in humans.